-In the case of requests to defer the middle exam of three in 24 hrs, you must provide us with a copy of your personal exam schedule which you can prepare using StudentWeb.
+If you have three exams which from the start of the first to the end of the third is 24 hours or less, University regulations allow you to defer the middle exam.
+For requests to defer the middle exam of three in 24 hrs, you must provide us with a copy of your personal exam schedule which you can prepare using StudentWeb.

 Deferred exams are usually scheduled before or during the first week of classes of the following semester.

-Deferred exams for FALL semester courses are typically scheduled during the first week of classes.
-NOTE that some instructors will schedule their exams before the start of classes and you may have to return to St. Johns early to write the exam.
+Deferred exams for FALL semester courses are typically scheduled during the first week of classes in the Winter semester.
+NOTE that some instructors may schedule their exams before the start of classes and you may have to return to St. Johns early to write the exam.